valentinchelle/valentinchelle.github.io/_posts/2019-09-29-Ai-counter-depression.markdown

 ## Building a Dataset of Emotions

-> For the one of you who are not much familiar with AI, such models to predict or classify need to be trained.
+> For those of you who are not familiar with AI, such models to predict or classify need to be trained.
 It means that we have to find the right parameters that will give the right prediction.
 To do that, we need some data on which we can first train the models and try to optimize their performances.
 For instance, to train the emotion classifier, we need a list of numerous tweets associated to a class of emotion.
-It means we need a list of happy tweets, a list of sad tweets, ...
-This is called the training dataset.
+It means we need a list of happy tweets, a list of sad tweets, etc.  All these lists are then gathered to form the training dataset.
 Once the model is trained, we can then apply it to classify tweets for which the emotion is not given.

 The whole question is how to get a training dataset ?
 Do we have to pay people to classify by hand the emotions of thousands of messages one by one ?

 To answer this question, I chose to work on Twitter.
 Something really great about Twitter <strike>is being able to follow the tolerant tweets of an orange man with a blond hairpiece</strike> is its system of hashtags such as <i>#covfefe</i> and emoticons.

-<b>Instead of paying someone to label one by one the message, I just "guess" the emotion of a tweet by looking at the hashtags and the emoticons in it</b>.
+<b>Instead of paying someone to label one by one the messages, I just "guess" the emotion of a tweet by looking at the hashtags and the emoticons in it</b>.
 I make a list beforehand of hashtags and emoticons associated to a particular emotion and I retrieve the tweets containing only those.

 <table>
  <tr>